clj-time/clj-time/README.md

 ```

 `today-at` returns a moment in time at the given hour,
-minute and second on the current date UTC:
+minute and second on the current date UTC; not the current system date:

 ``` clj
 (t/today-at 12 00)